Mindfulness-Awareness Meditation Instructors Training Course

 - Access to Slack server (communications)

-- Demonstration of meditation instruction / presentation of Mindfulness
+- Student demonstration of meditation instruction / presentation of Mindfulness

 - Meditation instruction and presentation of Mindfulness in the community: 10 hr.